Ankylosing spondylitis literally means fusing inflamed spine growing together.

 Poor prognostic indicators include peripheral joint involvement, young age of onset, elevated ESR, and poor response to NSAIDs.

-The risk of mortality is increased in patients with ankylosing spondylitis who have severe long-standing disease and significant extra-articular manifestations.
+The risk of mortality is increased in patients with ankylosing spondylitis who have a severe long-standing disease and significant extra-articular manifestations.

 Because of the joint involvement in the chest wall and the potential for pulmonary complications, include smoking cessation in recommendations.